Litany of issues following Bowman’s Roval DQ sends focus into high gear

 NASCAR gives teams a tolerance to make weight, which is about 17 pounds.
 Neither NASCAR nor Hendrick Motorsports detailed how far off the tolerance Bowman’s car was or why it failed inspection.
 Jeff Gordon, Hendrick Motorsports vice chairman, said earlier this week the team cut it too close and expressed disappointment and embarrassment.

-Bowman didn’t have anything to share in regards to details either, however he did say the weight issue wasn’t something he felt behind the wheel during the race, and he added that the car became damaged after launching over the curbing in the frontstretch chicane.
+Bowman didn’t have any more details to share, either, although he did say the weight issue wasn’t something he felt behind the wheel during the race, and that the car became damaged after launching over the curbing in the frontstretch chicane.

 “We win and lose as a team,” Bowman said.
 “We’ve worked really hard and done a lot of things right and unfortunately, in that situation, we did something wrong and there’s really no way around that.
 Really all we can do is continue to run well the rest of the year and continue to do what we’ve been doing.
 I think this is a good place for us to go try to win, and hopefully we’ll have a shot at it.”